 • the publication, distribution or sale of music in print or electronic form.

-- The Canadian government has published policies with respect to the acquisition of certain types of cultural businesses by foreign investors (for example, in relation to the publication, distribution of books, as well as magazines and periodicals, and the production, distribution, sale or exhibition of film or video products).
-In some instances, these policies prohibit establishments or acquisitions of such cultural businesses by foreign investors.
+The Canadian government has published policies with respect to the acquisition of certain types of cultural businesses by foreign investors (eg, in relation to book publishing and distribution, as well as publishing, distribution and sale of periodicals, and the production, distribution, sale or exhibition of film or video products).
+In some instances, these policies prohibit the establishment or acquisition of such cultural businesses by foreign investors.
 Note, however, that the policies do not necessarily reflect the government’s current enforcement practices.

 - The rules as to whether a person is a WTO investor for purposes of the ICA are complex.
 Very generally, ‘WTO investors’ are nationals, permanent residents and governments of WTO members, and entities ultimately controlled by them.
 ‘WTO members’ are the member countries of the World Trade Organization.